Philippe, Chevalier de Lorraine

-Philippe of Lorraine (1643 – 8 December 1702), known as the Chevalier de Lorraine, was a French nobleman and member of the House of Guise, cadet of the Ducal House of Lorraine.
+Philippe of Lorraine (1643 – 8 December 1702), known as the Chevalier de Lorraine, was a French nobleman, descendant of the Dukes of Elbeuf, member of the House of Guise, cadet branch of the House of Lorraine.
 He was the renowned lover of Philippe I, Duke of Orléans, brother of Louis XIV.

 Biography

-Philippe was the second son of the Count and Countess of Harcourt.
+Philippe was the second son of the Prince Henri I de Lorraine, Comte d'Harcourt and his wife, Marguerite-Philippe du Cambout.
 His father, Henri of Lorraine, was created the Count of Harcourt in 1605, aged 4.
-Henri was also the Grand Squire of France, a prestigious charge of the royal stables, the transport of the king, and his ceremonial entourage.
+Henri was also the Grand Squire of France, a prestigious office in charge of the royal stables, the transport of the king, and his ceremonial entourage.
 He was known as Monsieur le Grand.
-His mother, Marguerite-Philippe du Cambout, was a member of the old House of Cambout, who traced their ancestry back to the Sovereign Dukes of Brittany (11th century–1547).
+His mother, Marguerite-Philippe du Cambout, was a member of an ancient House of Cambout, who traced their ancestry back to the Sovereign Dukes of Brittany (11th century–1547).

-His oldest brother, Louis, was Count of Armagnac and husband of Catherine de Neufville, the youngest daughter of Nicolas de Neufville de Villeroy, governor of a young Louis XIV.
+His oldest brother, Louis, was Count of Armagnac and husband of Catherine de Neufville (1639-1707), the youngest daughter of Nicolas de Neufville de Villeroy, governor of a young Louis XIV.
 She was a sister of François de Neufville de Villeroy, the future governor of Louis XV.

 Philippe was the titular Abbot of four abbeys: Saint-Père-en-Vallée in the Diocese of Chartres, Tiron, Saint-Benoît-sur-Loire. and Saint-Jean-des-Vignes de Soissons.

 Known to be "as beautiful as an angel", Philippe became the duc d’Orléans' lover in 1658, while living at the duke's Palais-Royal residence in Paris, where the young Princess Henriette Anne of England was living with her mother Queen Henriette Marie.
-The two Henriettes had fled England due to the English Civil War and had lived at the Palais-Royal as a grace and favour residence.
+The two Henriettes had fled England due to the English Civil War and had lived at the Palais-Royal as a grace and favor residence.

 Lorraine and Henriette would later live together under closer circumstances; the duc d’Orléans married Henriette Anne at the Palais-Royal in 1661.
 The duke openly flaunted his affairs at court, especially the one with his long term lover Lorraine, who maintained a rocky relationship with Henriette.

 The duc d’Orléans even told Henriette Anne that he could not love her without Lorraine's permission, and thus his first marriage was not a happy one.
 In January 1670, his wife prevailed upon the King to imprison the chevalier, first near Lyon, then in the Mediterranean island-fortress of the Château d'If, and finally he was banished to Rome.
 But by February, a month later, Monsieur's protests and pleas persuaded the King to restore him to his brother's entourage.

 When in 1670 Henriette Anne died suddenly and mysteriously at Saint-Cloud it was suspected that Lorraine had poisoned her, even though the autopsy performed reported that Henrietta-Anne had died of peritonitis caused by a perforated ulcer.
 The duc d’Orléans married Elizabeth Charlotte of the Palatinate in 1671, who later wrote of Lorraine: